know-cujojs/know/src/documents/tutorials/promises/creating-promises.html.md

 var promise = when(0);
 ```

-The `when()` function can create a promise from a promise or value.
+The `when()` function can create a promise from a promise or a value.
 It's an easy way to normalize a value that may or may not be a promise into a promise, or even assimilate foreign promises into a Promises/A+ promise.
 No need to sniff for promises vs values, just pass it through the `when()` function.

 Creating promises for future values
 -----------------------------------

 The usefulness of promises is more than chaining values together, that's really a side effect of their core essence.
 The real benefit is to create a promise for a currently unknown, future value.
 You do this by creating a deferred object.
-A deferred object is a plain JS object that contains an unresolved promise and the capability to resolve said promise.
+A deferred object is a plain JS object that contains an unresolved promise and the capability to resolve that promise.
 Typically, the promise is separated from the deferred object with the promise being exposed to the outside world while the resolver is protected.

 ```javascript
 function sayHello() {